 Include full description of your methods, appropriate descriptive statistics, and full report of your inferential statistics.

 METHODS for descriptive statistics: The table below presents descriptive statistics for the data.
 The table presents the estimated survival probability using the Kaplien-Mier Estimates at 1,3 and 5 years and we categorized the predictor of interest based on the categorization of serum LDL provided in HW 1 where combine two groups.
 Effectively we have the group for LDL level ideal and ideal for high risk category with LDL levels from 100mg/dL and below, then we have the category for near ideal to borderline LDL level from 100 to 160 mg/dL and finally we have the high LDL group with LDL from 160 mg/dL and above.
 We also provide survival probability estimates without adjusting for LDL or the combined estimates.
-We then provide a plot of the Kaplien Mier survival curves for the three groups.
+We then provide a plot of the Kaplien Mier (Kaplan Meier) survival curves for the three groups.
 All the estimates are rounded off to three significant figures.
-DISCRIPTION: Based on the descriptive statistics below we notice a general trend where the survival probabilities are better for the patients with serum LDL levels greater than or equal to 160 mg/dL.
+DESCRIPTION: Based on the descriptive statistics below we notice a general trend where the survival probabilities are better for the patients with serum LDL levels greater than or equal to 160 mg/dL.
 At the end of year 1,3 and 5 we notice that the estimated survival probability is higher for the patients with high serum LDL however, based on the descriptive statistics alone we cannot comment on the statistical or scientific significance.
 If we consider the plot of the Kaplien Mier survival estimates curve we observe the trend mentioned before where for high LDL we have seemingly better survival curves however, based on the curve wee notice that curves for medium and low LDL intersect at some point which is reason to doubt the assumption about linearity.

 The descriptive statistics provided below are based on the data of 725 subjects out of a total 735 patients in the study.
 Data for serum LDL was missing for 10 subjects and they were not included the analysis for descriptive or inferential statistics.